RyanBHuynh/PythonWebScraper/README.md

 ## Running the program
 To run the program, extract the zip file or clone the repository into your directory of choice.
-Then, change directory to that repository and run the following command:
+Then, change directory to the folder with the Python files and run the following command:

 `python3 main.py`